geudde/attic-chest/pages/03.season-2/03.meeting-15/06.giles/docs.md

 So boldly he entered the taproom’s small door,
 Amongst Tom Mile’s Cousins, & Brother all four;
 Then spoke the Bride’s father, his cap in his hand,
-(For the Bridegroom appeared to be quite at a stand,)
+(For the Bridegroom appeared to be quite at a stand),
 “Oh come ye to cause ’monst us quarrels & broils[^1]
 Or to dance at our wedding oh young mr Giles?”